Freddie Mitchell: Super Bowl controversy

 The Eagles finished the 2004 season with a 13–3 record and earned a trip to Super Bowl XXXIX, where they were to play the AFC champion New England Patriots.
 During the week leading up to the game, Mitchell sat for a short ESPN interview conducted by Dan Patrick.
 Asked to identify the members of the Patriots' secondary, Mitchell claimed he did not know them by name, only by number, and then deliberately stated each of their numbers incorrectly.
 Finally, he said he "had something" for safety Rodney Harrison.
-Harrison responded by calling Mitchell a "jerk."
+Harrison responded by calling Mitchell a "jerk".
+Mitchell caught only one pass for 11 yards in the 24–21 loss.
+By the end of the game, Harrison, who recorded two interceptions in the Super Bowl, had caught more of McNabb's passes than Mitchell had.
 The normally tight-lipped Patriots head coach Bill Belichick later said of Mitchell, "[a]ll he does is talk.
 He's terrible, and you can print that.
 I was happy when he was in the game."
-Mitchell caught only one pass for 11 yards in the 24–21 loss.
-After the Super Bowl, Mitchell continued to criticize the Patriots, as well as Belichick, saying that the way the Patriots reacted reminded him of "little girls."
+After the Super Bowl, Mitchell continued to criticize the Patriots, as well as Belichick, saying that the way the Patriots reacted reminded him of "little girls".